-The Writing Program embraces both creative and critical writing and invites you to mix and match.
-The critical writing courses embed writing in specific topics, ranging from popular culture to digital media, from exploring Ireland to writing about art.
-Our creative writing courses include journal writing, storytelling, writing for multimedia performance as well as experimental courses that give you a real writing workout: process is all!
-We are also pleased to share two unique courses about visuality in poetry with the Visual and Critical Studies program.
+The Writing Program offers both critical and creative writing courses.
+The critical writing courses embed writing in specific topics, ranging from popular culture to digital media.
+Our creative writing courses include journal writing, storytelling, writing for multimedia performance as well as experimental courses that will give you a real writing workout.
+We are also pleased to offer two summer, SVA Destination courses: HWD-2392-Writing Visual Culture in Cambridge, England and HWD-3344-A Writing in the Land of Enchantment in Taos, New Mexico.

 These writing courses are open to all SVA students, whether or not you wish to commit yourself to the Writing Program.
 All writing courses (HWD prefix) are Humanities and Sciences electives.
 If you decide not to pursue the concentration to the final creative statement – that of making a portfolio of your work – the courses will still help fulfill the required number of elective Humanities and Sciences credits.